This article originally appeared on VICE Canada.

 In recent days, Canada has been deep in the bowels of a mystery: Why did a woman take a dump in a British Columbia Tim Hortons and throw it at the employees?

-If you haven’t heard about this, first off, congratulations on having better things to do than watch a video of (and write a story about) a woman taking a dump near where people get double-doubles, and, secondly, how?
+If you haven’t heard about this, first off, congratulations for having better things to do than watch a video of (and write a story about) a woman taking a dump near where people get their morning coffee, and, secondly, how?
 The video has gone fully viral—now shared and viewed hundreds of thousands of times.

 You can watch the video below, but be aware that it is exactly as advertised—a rather graphic clip of a woman taking a shit and then throwing it.

 The clip shows the woman screaming at Tim Hortons workers before furiously untying the sleeves of a sweater around her waist, unbuckling her pants, leaning up against the back of a booth and, well, pooping on the floor.
 She then grabbed some napkins, picked up her log and whipped it at the employee behind the counter.
 Not yet done, she grabbed more napkins to wipe her ass, and, like her turd, whipped them at the employees as well.

 Social media has been abuzz with this obviously weird incident, leaving everyone with one simple question: Why?